stefanalytical/real-time-currency-converter/README.md

 ```bash
 - Use pandas, matplotlib, and/or numpy to perform a data analysis project.
 Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display.
 ```

+## Usage

+The data used in the analysis is updated to reflect the latest prices for each currency.
+The conversion tool can take the data from the API and allow you to manipulate it to compare the value of currencies around the world.

+The chart that displays the 15 currencies of higher value than the USD gives a clear picture in terms of US buying power eslewhere.
+By using pandas and myplotlib, I was able to retrieve the JSON data and graph this visual.
+I was rather surprised that so many currencies were currently of higher value than the USD, with the Kuwaiti Dinar being the most expensive.